Dynamsoft/web-twain-ASP.NET-Core/README.md

 ## Introduction

+Dynamic Web TWAIN is a document scanning SDK that help developers to build online document scanning web application catering to TWAIN standard.
+For more details about the product, visit https://www.dynamsoft.com/Products/WebTWAIN_Overview.aspx

 This is a sample project that guides developer to integrate Dynamic Web TWAIN with .NET Core MVC.

 We recommend developers to open this demo project with Visual Studio under Windows environment.